Is it for you?

 Are you competitive?

-About 12 scholarships are awarded each year.
-Applicants must plan on participating in the spring pre-selection process, and they should expect to spend significant time revising their application materials.
+Up to 12 scholarships are awarded each year.
+Undergraduate applicants should plan on participating in the spring pre-application process, and all applicants should expect to spend significant time drafting and revising their application materials.
 Candidates for the Mitchell Scholarships are evaluated according to the following criteria:

 - Scholarship, leadership, and service: Applicants are primarily judged according to their academic record, leadership skills and experience, and commitment to community and public service.